From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial: Introduction

 Before explaining how RL can be used for quantum control, we will first present RL in simple yet complete terms.
 Hence, the rest of the paper is organized as follows: First of all in Sec.~\ref{Sec2}, we provide an overview of the fundamental concepts of RL.
 Then in ~\ref{Sec2.1}, we have explicitly discussed the concept of probability which is an essential prerequisite.
 The subsequent sections~\ref{Sec3} and \ref{Sec4} delve into the essential terminology commonly used in RL.
 In Sec.~\ref{Sec5}, we discuss key elements such as policies, reward systems, and actions.
 Further, we explore policy improvement techniques, while in Sec.~\ref{objective2} we continue the discussion on policy improvement strategies.
 Section~\ref{Sec7} covers the Markov Decision Process (MDP) and its associated techniques.
 Dynamic Programming is introduced in Sec.~\ref{Sec8}.
 Section~\ref{Sec9} presents the average policy evaluation strategy via the Monte Carlo Methods.
 In Sec.~\ref{Sec10}, we examine the bootstrapping strategy for policy evaluation via temporal difference methods.
 Section~\ref{Sec11} and ~\ref{xii} introduces direct policy optimization techniques, including policy gradient and actor-critic algorithms, which are well-suited for continuous action spaces.
 Then, Sec.~\ref{xiv} and ~\ref{apprl} outlines how these reinforcement learning methods enable efficient, high-fidelity manipulation of quantum states, implementing quantum control.
+After a detailed discussion of classical reinforcement learning methods, in Sec.~\ref{QC-QML} we introduce the emerging field of quantum reinforcement learning.
+Here, we first provide a brief overview of the fundamentals of quantum computing, followed by a discussion of how reinforcement learning algorithms can be implemented using variational quantum circuits to realize quantum reinforcement learning.

 Finally, after concluding remarks in Sec.~\ref{SecConclusion}, the appendices provide detailed discussions on the Bellman optimality condition, iterative methods, iterative policy evaluation, value iteration, as well as both first-visit and every-visit monte carlo methods.